oliviawestmacottssw/SSW.Rules.Content/rules/do-you-give-a-developer-an-api-help-page/rule.md

 www.northwind.com/swagger

-Bad example - default but now it is about help for your API)
+Bad example - default but now it is about help for your API)​​

-www.northwind.com/dev
+www.northwind.com/dev​
-OR
+OR​
 www.northwind.com/developer

-Bad examples
+Bad example​​s

 www.northwind.com/api